 Injections of steroids such as cortisone, hydrocortisone, and prednisone are sometimes used to reduce inflammation and can provide relief for up to several months.
 These shots are usually only given two to three times a year, not more than four.

-Hyaluronic acid injections can be given more frequently and are used for damaged cartilage.
+Hyaluronic acid injections can be given more frequently for damaged cartilage.

 As you can see, there are many options to help in dealing with the pain from osteoarthritis.
-This is just a sampling to give you an idea of what topics are worthy of trying or researching in more depth.
+This article includes a sampling to give you an idea of what topics are worthy of trying or researching in more depth.

 In addition to the ones mentioned here, your doctor may also recommend the following: TENS unit: (Transcutaneous electrical nerve stimulation), peripheral nerve stimulation, pain pump, facet joint denervation, deep brain stimulation, or even surgery.